The demand for training programs that build a shapely, toned set of glutes (aka your butt muscles) has skyrocketed over the past few years.

 Cable Twists 3 sets of 15

 You want to feel the muscle working as you perform each exercise.
 If you don’t, you are not going to get the best development.
 For optimal results, squeeze those butt muscles as you perform each exercise (no, not with your hands).
-Flexing/squeezing them will increase activation, leading to better development.
+You should feel a burn on high reps, and lot of tension in the muscle on low reps.